AAA.jpg/:/cr=t:10.04%25,l:7.94%25,w:73.53%25,h:73.53%25/rs=w:700,cg:true,m)

 EIN 85-2862162

-Unless credited with prior ownership and copyright or if Honey Girl, Inc. has been given the rights for use - all displayed imagery, documents, materials, recordings, video, broadcasts, and promotional materials of every form and description, whether in written, analog, digital, film or electronic form, prepared by Honey Girl, Inc., shall remain the copyrighted property works of Honey Girl, Inc. Certain photos provided courtesy of Gil Rubman, Michael Dineen, Blushing Cactus Photography.
+Unless credited with prior ownership and copyright or if Honey Girl, Inc. has been given the rights for use - all displayed imagery, documents, materials, recordings, video, broadcasts, and promotional materials of every form and description, whether in written, analog, digital, film or electronic form, prepared by Honey Girl, Inc., shall remain the copyrighted property works of Honey Girl, Inc. Certain photos provided courtesy of Laurie McCampbell, Gil Rubman, Michael Dineen, Laura Weinflash, Blushing Cactus Photography.
 Any unauthorized use of that information or materials may violate copyright, trademark and other laws.
 Any rights not expressly granted are reserved.

 ©2025 The Honey Girl, Inc. All Rights Reserved.